Pearson-Higher-Ed/o-icons/README.md

 ## License

-This software is published by Pearson Higher Education under the [MIT license](LICENSE).
+This software is published by Pearson Education under the [MIT license](LICENSE).